 Before taking the plunge, take note of the following helpful tips to get you started on doing business in Sierra Leone:

 - Get to know more about Sierra Leone’s economy and business landscape.
-Did you know that Mira hair oil is scheduled to be a major export out of Africa?
+Did you know that Sierra Leone has plans to be the first African country to provide online summer school?
 Or that providing loans to companies overseas are becoming a major business for Sierra Leonans?
 Gather as much information you need about Sierra Leone’s economy and business environment.
 You can also consult another foreign investor in the area for useful tips and experiences on how to do business there.

 - Check out business opportunities of interest to you.
 Look for potential business opportunities you like and get more information about them.
 Make sure to check with legitimate entities like the Sierra Leone embassy when you are contacted for a business opportunity.
 Be wary of business proposals by shady entities posing as legitimate ones.